MacMcLeod/CS1570-1580/hw10/README.txt

 (with the 80-20 outcome) will run.
 2. It seems silly for a bully to stand around, looking for a victim to walk right by her/him.
 Therefore, each bully has been assigned a 'territory' that they patrol, scouting out their victims.
-3. Using letters to represent things is boring, so this code has a tile pack attached to it to spruce it up a bit.
-By calling the graphical PrintTown function the map is scaled up so you can see all those pixelated details--that's gotta be an oxymoron or something.